BregornOriginal/Magic-Gathering-Cards-Collection/README.md

 ***This is a capstone project for Microverse of React/Redux Module.***

-***In this project, the requeriments was to follow an disign as example to show on the home page a list of elements that was getted from an API.***
+***In this project, the requirement were to follow a disign as example to show on the home page a list of elements that was getted from an API.***

-***Each elemente should have a property to by filtered, so we have to create a filter to filter this properties.***
+***Each element should have a property to be filtered, so we have to create a filter to filter this property.***

 ***In this page you can see how I create a filter to create the cards depending on the type of them.***

-***I only bring from the API 100 cards because there was like 1000 cards or more, so I'm only showing a part of all the cards that the game have.***
+***I only bring from the API 100 cards because there were like 1000 cards or more, so I'm only showing a part of all the cards that the game has.***

 ***I'm proud to create this project by working with the redux and storing the data from the API inside of it, so I could use it to work on the different pages of the website.***